patchesyar/healthnet/trunk/README.txt

 Statistical data for the users of the system may not be available with this release Patient tests (such as x-ray, blood tests, etc.) are not yet a part of the system.
 This means they cannot have associated images yet as well.
+Only some patient information can be viewed right now.
+Appointment creating can only be done through the admin panel right now.
+Prescriptions can be added only through the admin panel right now.
+Doctors and nurses can be created only through the admin panel right now.
+Medical records and tests can be registered but not viewed.
+CSV files cannot yet be uploaded to the system.

 4) Basic execution and usage instructions (logins & passwords)